cs4118/recitations/E-Freezer/freezer_sched_class.md

 Notice how `update_process_times()` invokes `scheduler_tick()`.
 In
 `scheduler_tick()`, the scheduler checks to see if the running process's time has expired.
-If so, it sets a (over-simplification alert) per-cpu flag called `need_resched`.
+If so, it sets a (over-simplification alert) per-CPU flag called `need_resched`.
 This indicates to the rest of the kernel that `schedule()` should be called.
 In our simplified example, `scheduler_tick()` would set this flag when the current process has been running for 10 milliseconds or more.